 A mobile home, also referred to as a manufactured home, is a style of home built in a factory.
-This factory-made home is then placed on a trailer chassis.
-This set-up allows the mobile home owner to move the home if need be.
+This factory-made home is then placed on a trailer chassis, a set-up that allows the owner to move the home if need be.

-There are varying styles of mobile homes, cost ranges, and home loan options worth considering for those interesting in financing a mobile home.
+There are varying styles of mobile homes, cost ranges, and home loan options worth considering for those interested in financing a mobile home.

 What is the Average Cost of a Mobile Home?

-According to the Census Bureau’s Manufactured Housing Survey, as of February 2020, the average sale price nationwide for new mobile homes were $55,600 for a single-wide trailer and $107,500 for a double-wide trailer.
+According to the Census Bureau’s Manufactured Housing Survey, as of September 2021, the average sale price nationwide for new mobile homes was $78,800 for a single-wide and $141,300 for a double-wide.

 However, mobile home prices can vary greatly by region.
 For example, mobile home prices are typically lower in the South, but higher in the West.

 It’s important to remember when buying a mobile home that the costs don’t stop at the purchase of the home.
-If the mobile home owner lives in a development or mobile home park, they typically pay monthly fees or rent the land their home is situated on.
+If the mobile homeowner lives in development or mobile home park, they typically pay monthly fees or rent the land their home is situated on.

 If someone chooses to set up their mobile home on private acreage, they may need to finance additional needs such as installing a foundation, decking, and landscaping costs.
 These types of costs can vary greatly depending on the location of the land and what type of labor and materials they need.